yrmvgh/yiufcrawl/README.md

         * uniques_drop_exp_potions = true
             * when true, uniques and player ghosts will always drop an exp potion
             * when false, they don't, like before
+        * exp_percent_from_monsters = 0
+            * when 0, killing a monster gives 0 experience
+            * when 100, killing a monster gives the full experience it gave in standard crawl
+        * exp_percent_from_potions = 100
+            * when 0, drinking a potion of experience gives 0 experience
+            * when 100, drinking a potion of experience gives it's full amount

 ### v1.1